bin-cli/bin-cli/docs/parameters-help.md

 ## Getopts

-Getopts is built into Bash, so is more portable than Getopt, but it only supports short parameters, and doesn't support parameters with optional values.
+Getopts (with an "s") is built into Bash, so is more portable than Getopt, and is a little simpler - but it only supports short parameters, and it doesn't support parameters with optional values.
 Here is an example:

 ```bash
 #!/usr/bin/env bash